10 Fun and Educational Summer Activities for Teens

 #3 Discount Movie Tickets

 Be sure to look into whether your local movie theaters are offering any deals for the summer for families.
-For instance, Cinemark has tickets for select films starting at only $1.50!
+For instance, Cinemark has tickets for select films starting at only $1.75 (summer 2026 dates releasing soon)!
 Regal also has a similar program with $2 morning movies and many more theaters have created programs as well..

 #4 Plant a Garden Through Volunteering